Skip to contents

 #> (at convergence, Rhat = 1)

 The summary above now contains posterior estimates for the smoothing parameters as well as the basis coefficients for the nonlinear effect of time.
-We can visualize the conditional time effect using the plot function with type = 'smooths':
+We can visualize conditional_effects as before:

 Inspect the underlying Stan code to gain some idea of how the spline is being penalized: